adammacleod/dot-for-dbt/README.md

 <original_schema>_<short_hash>
 ```

-Where `<short_hash>` is the first 8 characters of the full commit hash.
-For example, if your original target schema is `analytics` and the commit is `6b777b8c94771a74...`, the isolated schema is:
+Where `<short_hash>` is the abbreviated commit hash reported by `git rev-parse --short <ref>` (length chosen automatically by git to avoid ambiguity).
+For example, if your original target schema is `analytics` and the short hash is `6b777b8c`, the isolated schema is:

 ```
 analytics_6b777b8c